Dvlv/BoxBuddyRS/README.md

 - **Logo** - Someone with artistic skills to make a nicer logo
 - **NixOS Support** - Someone with NixOS knowledge to create a nix package (or make the flatpak version work on NixOS)
+- **Translations** - Currently implemented: EN, DE, UK, RU, IT.
+Any other translations appreciated!

 ## Issues / Feature Requests